-Just as the contrasting Spanish and British influences are very evident in everyday living in Gibraltar, so they have affected the business culture in different ways too.
-While the social life of Gibraltar is very casual, most business is conducted in a formal British manner.
+Just as the contrasting Spanish and British influences are evident in everyday-living in Gibraltar, so have they affected the business culture in different ways too.
+While the social life of Gibraltar is casual, most business is conducted in a formal British manner.

 9am to 5pm from Monday to Friday.

 English is the official language of business in Gibraltar.
-Spanish may be used in dealing with companies from that country that operate in Gibraltar.
+Spanish may be used in dealing with companies from Spain that operate in Gibraltar.

 Businessmen and women are expected to dress smartly in Gibraltar, with most men wearing suits to the office.
 In summer, short-sleeved shirts and lightweight slacks are commonly preferred.